-Much of understanding compression involves experimenting with different compressors and plugins until it all clicks.
+Much of understanding compression involves experimenting with different compressors and vocal plugins until it all clicks.
 Still, it helps to have some guidance before tinkering your way into oblivion.
 Take the following tips as a beginner’s guide for using compression on vocals.

 1. Know what you want to accomplish first

 Depending on the genre you’re working with, different types of compression might work better than others.
-Pop music, for instance, often relies on heavier vocal compression with shorter attack times to really keep the vocals up front.
+Pop music, for instance, often relies on heavier vocal compression with shorter attack times to really keep the vocals upfront.
 The same goes for recording rap vocals, with added compression to keep things aggressive.
 Rock is a bit more flexible in terms of vocal compression.
-While the vocals should still sit up front, they don’t have to overpower the rest of the mix like they would in a pop song.
+While the vocals should still sit upfront, they don’t have to overpower the rest of the mix like they would in a pop song.

 It might help to lay out some general ground rules for where ratios, attack, and release times should sit for different levels of vocal aggression.
 As we went over already, attack refers to how quickly the compressor activates.
-Release is the opposite, or how quickly the compressor lets go of the signal.
+The release is the opposite, or how quickly the compressor lets go of the signal.
 You can think of the ratio as a measurement of how lenient or strict the compressor is in terms of keeping audio below the threshold.
 The lower the ratio, the more leeway, and audio that goes above the threshold will slowly come down below it.
 The higher the ratio, the more limiting the compressor becomes.
-In fact, limiters are basically compressors with very high ratios and attack times, not letting any audio surpass a given threshold.
+In fact, audio limiters are basically compressors with very high ratios and attack times, not letting any audio surpass a given threshold.

 When it comes to vocal compression, these three key parameters make a big difference in making a vocal aggressive or “punchy.”
 In short, the most aggressive vocals are treated with compression that has a faster attack/release time and higher ratio, usually somewhere between 4:1 and 6:1.
-This allows the compressor to mute unwanted transients and maintain the vocals at the front of the mix.
+This allows the compressor to mute unwanted transients and maintains the vocals at the front of the mix.
 For smoother, more legato vocals, try the opposite: slower attack/release times and lower ratios (2:1 and lower).
 This will maintain more of the transients and allow vocal breaths and notes to linger a bit longer.

 Of course, even within genres, every song requires different settings.
 So know your song and what you want to do with it before getting too into the weeds with compression.
-Think of whether or not you want the vocals to be punchy, natural sounding, or further back in the mix.
+Think of whether or not you want the vocals to be punchy, natural-sounding, or further back in the mix.

 2. Use gain automation before compression